― Benjamin Franklin

 We teach students all aspects of photography from camera bodies and lenses through to the exposure triangle and so much more.

 Returning to the early days when you started learning about photography should never be seen as a negative.
 There is a lot that you may have remembered, but just as much that you have forgot.
 Refreshing your knowledge will re-enforce your memory and create an appetite for learning more.

 It’s easy when the camera is doing all the hard work for you, but a good photographer should know this scale off by heart.

-Given that the foundations of photography are based on opportunity, the ability to cut down on errors and improve your success rate is something all photographers desire.
+Given that the foundations of photography are based on opportunity, then the ability to cut down on errors and improve your success rate is something all photographers clamour for.

-Renewing your knowledge and solidifying your confidence in areas such as the inverse square law and depth of field, for example, can help you capture a well-exposed image first time and everytime.
+Renewing your knowledge and solidifying your confidence in areas such as, the inverse square law and depth of field for example, can help you capture a well exposed image first time round.

-Elements such as aperture or ISO are never going to change in terms of its basic function.
+Elements such as aperture or ISO are never going to change in terms of their basic function.
 Therefore, how can refresher training keep you up to date with photography if it’s not changing?
-Well the basics of photography may not change, but you, on the other hand, are always moving forward.
+Well the basics of photography may not, but you are always moving forward.

 Retraining your mind to look at light differently is vital in this situation.
 You wouldn’t use the same type of lighting for gritty streets shots as you would delicate flowers.
 Keep yourself up to date with the best training for your given interests.

 Many of our iPhotography members have expressed the desire to one day turn professional, or at least make some money out their hard work.
 This is another reason why you should join iPhotography PLUS and get the benefits of these refresher lessons.